Ergative–absolutive alignment: Georgian

 Although the verb "sneeze" is clearly intransitive, it is conjugated like a transitive verb.
 In Georgian there are a few verbs like these, and there has not been a clear-cut explanation as to why these verbs have evolved this way.
 One explanation is that verbs such as "sneeze" used to have a direct object (the object being "nose" in the case of "sneeze") and over time lost these objects, yet kept their transitive behavior.

-Differing Noun-Pronoun Alignment
+Differing noun-pronoun alignment

 In rare cases, such as the Australian Aboriginal language Nhanda, different nominal elements may follow a different case-alignment template.
 In Nhanda, common nouns have ergative-absolutive alignment—like in most Australian languages—but most pronouns instead follow a nominative-accusative template.
-In Nhanda, absolutive case has a null suffix while ergative case is marked with some allomorph of the suffixes -nggu or -lu.
+In Nhanda, the absolutive case has a null suffix while ergative case is marked with some allomorph of the suffixes -nggu or -lu.
 See the common noun paradigm at play below: